GeoNode/documentation/basic/settings/index.rst

     | Env: ``RECAPTCHA_ENABLED``

     Allows enabling reCaptcha field on signup form.
-    Valid Captcha Public and Private keys will be needed as specifice here https://pypi.org/project/django-recaptcha/#installation
+    Valid Captcha Public and Private keys will be needed as specified here https://pypi.org/project/django-recaptcha/#installation

     More options will be available by enabling this setting: